rajanm/adk-agent/README.md

 1.  **Developer Setup:**
     In case you don't have it yet, create an account in Google Cloud.
 Activate the Cloud Shell and Cloud Editor.

+    a.
 Once the shell is activated, install uv using "pip install uv".
+    b.
 Create a folder called adk-agent.
+    c.
 And, inside this folder, create a folder called "currency-agent".
-Within this folder, run "uv init". uv will automatically create a virtual environment called ".venv".
+Within this folder, run "uv init".
+    d. uv will automatically create a virtual environment called ".venv".
+    e.
 The virtual environment can be activated using "source .venv/bin/activate".

 2.  **Set up environment variables:**